 I know.

-Everything was well, we can't talk about that.
+Everything was, well, we can't talk about that.

 Even Sally Yates said she didn't know of any of this.

-Yeah, she didn't know anything and no evidence.
+Yeah, she didn't know anything.

 Jay, let me just say something about that.

-What was the Trump peep administration thinking of keeping the Obama deputy attorney general and making her acting attorney general?
+What was the Trump administration thinking of keeping the Obama deputy attorney general and making her acting attorney general?

 You get rid of everybody at the higher levels because these are the kinds of things that happen.